 THE BOTTOM LINE

 The implementation of this periodic routine maintenance is intended to preserve your property’s structure and value and is an essential factor in preventing those unplanned costly repairs.
-But because it’s often difficult to plan for unforeseen maintenance, that means it can also be difficult to draw up a
+But because it’s often difficult to plan for unforeseen maintenance, that means it can also be difficult to draw up a budget for maintenance as well.

 The amount spent on routine preventative maintenance and emergency maintenance really varies.
 But a good rule of thumb is to have a property reserve fund of 2 months rent set aside to handle any issues that might arise.